networknt/light-doc/content/en/concern/client.md

 ```

 Before calling the API, you need to create a POJO object for the SignRequest.
 The class constructor will load the above configuration parameter into the object.
-You need to provide to properties:
+You need to provide these properties:

-* expires - which is the number of seconds the token expires
+* expires - which is the number of seconds until the token expires
-* payload - which is a map contains all the attributes you want to put as JWT claims
+* payload - which is a map which contains all the attributes you want to put as JWT claims

 Once you have the SignRequest object created, you can call the OauthHelper class with the following static method.